kevinsea/Insight-Wiki-Stage/Lists of Objects as Parameters.md

 	var beer = Database.Connection().QuerySql("SELECT * FROM Beer WHERE Name IN (@Name)", new { Name = names });

 ## Sending a List of ValueType to a Stored Procedure ##

 Stored procedures don't allow for a dynamic parameter list, so we can't use the same technique as above.
-However, SQL Server supports table types and SQL Server is nice enough to let us query a stored procedure to get those table types.
+However, some databases support table types and are is nice enough to let us query a stored procedure to get those table types.
 So let's say we have a proc like this:

 	CREATE TYPE BeerNameTable AS TABLE (Name [nvarchar](128)) GO